NASA’s STAR Program

 - Postdoctoral scholar applications must include a reference letter from their supervisor.

 - U.S. citizenship is not required for application.

 Q: Will funding be available?

-Q: Is this course open to students?
+Q: Is this course open to undergraduate or graduate students?

 A: Currently, the STAR course targets principal investigators, senior researchers and postdoctoral scholars.
 In the future, a complementary course may be created to target undergraduate and/or graduate students.